auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

       sender_password: "<Auth Token>"
       server_url: "https://api.twilio.com/2010-04-01/Accounts/ACf7ec64f832871ba7f8512d64bf566f68/Messages.json"
       ```
+    With the url, replace the section after `/Accounts/` with your username.

 ### Launching your notification pipeline
 Once everything is configured, launch the pipeline with the command below to start receiving SMS alerts for the detections and watch the results in your video player.